 This item is related to the previous one.
 The size of the image will always depend on the size of the paper.
 The most commonly used paper size is 8.5” x 11” (210 x 297 mm).

 Sometimes you will need to use a smaller or bigger one.
 In these cases, is better to do the design in the correct size from the beginning.
 It is always recommended to work on a 100% scale.

-If you don’t change the size of the paper on your printer or computer, your work won’t result the way you want.
-It will lead you to lose both, time and money, because it will have less resolution than you want and will be fuzzy, and of course, you will need to print it again.
+If you don’t change the size of the paper on your printer or computer, your work won’t result in the way you want.
+It will lead you to lose both, time and money because it will have less resolution than you want and will be fuzzy, and of course, you will need to print it again.

 Sometimes, you might need to change the orientation of the paper to improve the printing.